 A comprehensive safety program is the best insurance employees have to avoid injuries.
 At Korellis, we have safety regulations in place that meet or exceed roofing industry standards.
 We make every effort to see that our equipment meets the highest safety standards in the industry.
-We always maintain proper jobsite conditions that ensure a safe work environment for our employees, our customers, and the general public so our clientele can place full confidence in our determine to keep safety on our worksites a top priority.
+We always maintain proper jobsite conditions that ensure a safe working environment for our employees, our customers, and the general public so our clientele can place full confidence in our determine to keep safety on our worksites a top priority.

 Safety training is ongoing at Korellis.
 Mandatory monthly meetings for all employees give us the opportunity to address current job hazards and concerns and other pertinent safety topics.
 Every year we hold a “Safety Fest” ~ a full day safety training seminar with instructors who present a variety of safety topics including material handling, working with hot asphalt, fire fighting, proper use of personal fall prevention systems and more.

 Our safety program includes a full-time safety manager; monthly company-wide safety meetings; weekly job-site tool box talks; and training to keep up to date on OSHA requirements.

 Substance Abuse Prevention Program

 Korellis takes pride in the fact that all of our employees are professional and drug free.